Let the Right One In

 Alfredson’s control is generally so pure and strong that I regret a couple of discordant moments, such as a probably-unintentionally funny scene involving a bunch of dismayed cats and a supporting character’s fiery fate.
 For a moment or two, the film feels demoted to a standard horror flick with standard horror tricks.
 But for the most part, Let the Right One In deals in subtle chills, including a revelation about Eli much clearer to readers of the novel than it probably will be to many viewers.
 This love story goes beyond everything normal, which may be why we can relate to it.
 We may not buy the sparkly love between Bella and Edward in Twilight, but we believe in Oskar and Eli.

 Schlock can be fun and even transporting, but these days — particularly in the arena of horror — Hollywood seems incapable of giving us anything but schlock, and it’s usually sad, flaccid schlock without the transgressive charge it used to have in the days of grindhouse and drive-ins.
 But when a filmmaker takes horror seriously, as a launching pad for a human story that couldn’t be told as effectively in any other genre, we horror fans are reminded why we fell in love with horror in the first place.
-Let the Right One In reacquaints us with real, classical horror, and it’s about damn time.Explore posts in the same categories: foreign, horror, one of the year's best
+Let the Right One In reacquaints us with real, classical horror, and it’s about damn time.foreign, horror, one of the year's best